Crypto Adoption Around the World: Argentina

 Primarily, Argentines view cryptocurrencies as a long-term investment and inflation hedge, with over 50% of crypto buyers using digital assets to protect their wealth from the peso’s rapid devaluation.

-This store-of-value function is crucial in a country where annual inflation rates have skyrocketed to 94.8% in 2022, eroding confidence in the national currency.
+This store-of-value function is crucial in a country where annual inflation rates skyrocketed to as high as 117% in 2024, eroding confidence in the national currency.

 Beyond wealth preservation, cryptocurrencies serve practical purposes in everyday life.
 They’re increasingly used for remittances, offering migrant workers a more efficient and cost-effective way to send money home, especially with the introduction of the Bitcoin Lightning Network.